-Sergeant Frye started his career at Louisville Metro Department of Corrections in 2006.
+Major Frye started his career at Louisville Metro Department of Corrections in 2006.
 He became an officer with the Shively Police Department in 2008.
 He began serving as a Police training officer in 2011.
 In 2011 he attended the Drug Recognition Expert School with the Los Angeles Police Department.
-Sergeant Frye is a certified RADAR/LIDAR instructor.
+Major Frye is a certified RADAR/LIDAR instructor.
 He was promoted to the rank of Detective in February 2012 and served in the Criminal Investigations Division.
 He was promoted to Sergeant in November 2012 where he served as the day shift patrol supervisor.
-Sergeant Frye is the supervisor of the Criminal Investigations Division from 2016 to 2020 and currently handles Internal Affairs investigations and oversees the property room.
-Sergeant Frye received his bachelor’s degree in Criminal Justice from Bethel University.
+Major Frye was the supervisor of the Criminal Investigations Division from 2016 to 2020 and currently handles Internal Affairs investigations and oversees the property room.
+Major Frye received his bachelor’s degree in Criminal Justice from Bethel University.
 Major Frye was promoted to the rank of Major in December 2020.

 Sergeant Eric Edbrooke